tunahantekeoglu/t4dork/README.md

 ## 🌟 Features

-- 🎯 Automatically applies more than 100 Google dorks.
+- 🎯 Automatically applies Google dorks.
 - 🌐 Comprehensive information gathering on the target site.
+- 🌍 Supports using custom proxy for the requests.
+- 🕵️ Random User-Agent for each request.
-- 📝 Provides results in an easily readable and well-organized format.
+- 📝 Provides results in an easily readable format.
-- 👨‍💻 User-friendly and simple command line interface.
+- 👨‍💻 User-friendly command line interface.

 ## 💻 Installation